Legacy of King Tut

 The Discovery of King Tut's Tomb

-Although his reign, especially when compared to other rulers, was somewhat short and not so eventful, perhaps refined by history, his tomb's typical unearthing-paced race in 1922 by the British archaeologist Howard Carter stands distinguished among 20th-century archaeological discoveries.
-Mr. Carter uttered the immortal words: "I see wonderful things," perhaps testifying to the astonishment upon beholding the vast riches in the tomb.
+Although his reign, especially when compared to other rulers, was somewhat short and not so eventful, perhaps refined by history, pharaoh Tutankhamun is remembered most for the remarkable discovery of the Tomb of Tutankhamun.
+His Tutankhamun tomb, unearthed in 1922 by the British archaeologist Howard Carter, stands distinguished among 20th century archaeological discoveries.
+Mr. Carter uttered the immortal words, "I see wonderful things," perhaps testifying to the astonishment upon beholding the vast riches in the tomb

 The artifacts in the tomb, among which are obviously commemorated the great golden death mask, splendid jewelry, chariots, and thrones, speak of the magnificence of ancient Egyptian civilization.
 Many Egypt Christmas tours and Nile cruises include museums where replicas of these treasures are displayed for travelers to look at and obtain a small glimpse into this timeless heritage.